-The Earth Without Form and Void
+The Earth Became “Without Form and Void“

-“Replenish” the Earth: A Clue to Prehistory
+“Replenish” the Earth: A Clue to the Prehistoric Era

 The Earth of Old and the Mystery of the Ice Ages

-Within this framework of an “Earth of Old” and a world needing to be “replenished,” the existence of Dinosaurs and Prehistoric Men makes profound sense.
-These are not anomalies but integral parts of the “Prehistoric world” that existed before the “tohu va bohu” state and the subsequent re-creation.
+The existence of Dinosaurs and Prehistoric Men during the prehistoric era makes profound sense.
+These are integral parts of the “Prehistoric world” that existed before the “tohu va bohu” state and the subsequent re-creation.
 The fossil record clearly attests to these ancient inhabitants, and integrating them into a comprehensive, biblically informed understanding of Earth’s history enriches our perspective.
+It allows us to appreciate the vastness of God’s creative work across different dispensations and to see the evidence in the ground not as contradictions, but as confirmations of an ancient history.

-This divine light is meant to shine within us: “2 Pet.
-1:19 – until the day shine in your heart.”
-This shining, this illumination, is the essence of transformation: “-This is your Born-again experience.”
-The story of the Earth’s creation and re-creation becomes a template for our spiritual journey – moving from a state of “tohu va bohu” (spiritual waste and emptiness) to being filled with divine light and purpose.
+Just as God divided darkness from light on the first day, so too does He work within us: God divides the Darkness from light when we were born-again.
+This isn’t merely about the sun appearing; it’s about a spiritual illumination.
+This divine light which is the Spirit of God welling in us is meant to shine within us: “until the day shine in your heart (2 Pet.
+1:19).“ The story of the Earth’s creation and re-creation becomes a template for our spiritual journey – moving from a state of “tohu va bohu” (spiritual waste and emptiness) to being filled with divine light and purpose.

-The Firmament and Gathering Waters: Order from Chaos
+The Gathering Waters: From Chaos to Order

 Conclusion